seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 Doing this transformation is useful for two reasons.

 First, picking the right way to represent data gives us _a new way to think about the problem_.
-In other words, thinking about lots of dots and arrows is easier than thinking about pages of Wikipedia text.
+Essentially, thinking about lots of dots and arrows is easier than thinking about pages upon pages of Wikipedia text.

 Second, converting our obscure problem into a well-known format gives us access to a wealth of research and algorithms to help us solve the problem.

 Researchers have spent decades developing algorithms and well-tested code to analyse directed graphs.
-They may have been designed for a completely different purpose, but they work just as well for clicking through Wikipedia pages as they do for finding ancestors in a family tree, optimising trucking routes between cities, and lots of other unrelated problems.
+They may have been designed for a completely different purpose, but they work just as well for navigating Wikipedia pages as they do for finding ancestors in a family tree, optimising trucking routes between cities, and lots of other unrelated problems.

 ## Traversing Wikipedia